 Part of the Pindus Mountains of Epirus in northern Greece, the Vikos Gorge lies on the southern slopes of Mount Tymfi, with a length of about 20 kilometers (12.5 miles), a depth ranging from 120 to 490 meters, and width ranging from 400 meters to only a few meters at its narrowest point.

-According to the Guinness Book of World Records, the Vikos Gorge is the deepest gorge in the world.
+According to the Guinness Book of World Records, the Vikos Gorge is the deepest gorge relative to its width in the world.

 Vikos Gorge home to many ecosystems

 The impressive gorge has many magnificent vertical geological formations with a wide variety of different ecosystems, as well as an abundance of flora and fauna which live in one of the most intriguing natural wildlife sanctuaries in Europe.

 The calcareous formations of Vikos, which formed 37 to 150 million years ago, now cover most of the gorge at an altitude of between 550 (1,659 feet) and 1777 meters (5,700 feet).

 The Voidomatis River, which for millennia has carved its path along the bottom of the gorge, has running water from November through June.

 The gorge’s verdant forest has more than 40 different varieties of shrubs and trees, making it a perfect spot for hiking for wilderness lovers.

 The impressive natural formation is also located in the region of Zagori, which is full of traditional villages and is widely considered the most beautiful areas in Greece.